Your Guide to 2019 IT Salaries by State

 Middle of the Pack: States 21-40

 These states didn’t rank the highest in terms of average salary, but they didn’t rank the lowest.
-If you’re thinking of relocating or staying in one of these states, your earning could be below average for 2018 and possibly beyond.
+If you’re thinking of relocating or staying in one of these states, your earnings could be below average for 2019 and possibly beyond.
 However, there are always extenuating circumstances to consider.
-Take Delaware for example.
-While it comes in at No. 34 on our list, you won’t pay sales tax as a consumer, so you might end up stretching your salary further than if you lived in Rhode Island (16th on our list), which has one of the second-highest statewide tax rates.
+Florida, Alaska and Nevada, for examples, have no personal income tax.

 Back of the Pack: States 41-51

-Although these states came in with the lowest average salary among respondents in 2018, it’s worth remembering the cost of living is lower in some of these areas.
+Although these states came in with the lowest average salary among respondents in 2019, it’s worth remembering the cost of living is lower in some of these areas.
 In that case, you’re likely to spend less of your hard-earned dollars on monthly bills, so you’ll have more cash to build savings or spend on something fun or frivolous if the spirit moves you.
-It’s also worth noting that Alaska, South Dakota, Nevada and Wyoming don’t collect income taxes.
+It’s also worth noting that South Dakota and Wyoming don’t collect income taxes.

 Although we can spot trends at this high level, it’s hard to judge what your potential earnings could be based on the state alone until you accept a position.
 If you’re considering locating to one of these states, find an online forum for professionals in your field and ask about state (or even city) average earnings.